640 South State StreetDover, Delaware 19901

 Hemoglobin is the main part of your red blood cells.
 It carries oxygen through your blood.
 If your hemoglobin level is too low, you may not be able to supply the cells in your body with the oxygen they need to survive.
 Hemoglobin S (Hgb S) is an abnormal type of hemoglobin that you can inherit from your parents.

 Hgb S causes red blood cells to become stiff and abnormally shaped.
 Instead of having a normal round, disk shape, these red blood cells become sickle-shaped, or crescent-shaped.
-They don't live as long as normal red blood cells, and they get stuck inside small blood vessels.
+These cells don't live as long as normal red blood cells.
+Because of their shape, they get stuck inside small blood vessels.
 These problems cause symptoms of sickle cell disease.

 If you or your child inherits one normal hemoglobin gene and one Hgb S gene, it's called having sickle cell trait.
 If the Hgb S gene is inherited from both parents, the person has sickle cell disease.

 You may need this test if you have symptoms of sickle cell disease or if you are being screened to see if you carry the Hgb S gene.
 Symptoms of sickle cell disease may include:

 Having cold, pale skin, especially the hands and feet